 "Mine neither," I said.
 "I got a lot braver very quickly in the couple of days before I left, but even still I'm nothing like my sister.
 Or Mr. Hobart..."

 "No, just me and my sister.
 The household we're going to is another family's - the Greywoods'.
-They're all practicioners."
+They're all practitioners."

-"You revealed yourself to another family as magic practicioners?
+"You revealed yourself to another family as magic practitioners?
 Or did you catch them doing it?"

 "I saw Nayomi Greywood clearly wanting to do it, so I revealed us.
 It didn't actually take that much courage."